Expat Exchange

 We asked foreigners in Bahamas what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Most rentals are completely furnished with all the main appliances necessary to live.
 It was hard to find a rental property where we could put our children's room set.
 Many of the properties are set up for vacationers so much of the furniture is whicker and cheap.
-A well furnished home is out there, but must be looked for," explained one expat living in Nassau, Bahamas.
+A well furnished home is out there, but must be looked for," explained one foreigner living in Nassau, Bahamas.

 Additional Information about Searching for a Home in Bahamas: